 Fencing, signage, and site security were intact and permanent.
 There was no indication of recent grazing.
-The transfer station was occupied and operating during two of the inspections.
+The transfer station was not reported to be operating at the time of any of the inspections.
 The site appeared to be tidy and well-managed, with no sign of unauthorised material, and no odour or dust issues.